 Indoor navigation implementation as a success factor for exhibitions

 The issues of indoor positioning in exhibition halls are becoming more and more vital.
-The reason is in common usage of smartphones that help people at any time to get the information about their location.
-Users are used to the availability of GPS-signals and mobile applications, such as “Google map” so they consider such possibilities as the sovereign right.
+The reason is the common usage of smartphones that help people at any time to get information about their location.
+Users are used to the availability of GPS signals and mobile applications, such as “Google map” so they consider such possibilities as the sovereign right.

 Reasons for implementing indoor navigation at exhibitions

-Navigine offers users a modern platform for indoor navigation based on the wireless IBeacon technology which is based on placing in the building special BLE-beacons that are connected with the users’ smartphones by means of the Bluetooth Low Energy tracking technology.
+Navigine offers users a modern platform for indoor navigation based on the wireless IBeacon technology which is based on placing in the building special BLE-beacons that are connected with the users’ smartphones using Bluetooth Low Energy tracking technology.

 iBeacon indoor navigation can significantly improve the user experience in many directions: